UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 ## Overview

 This project is focused on developing a database alongside a web application that will help Kids-U manage donors, both individual and organizations, and volunteers along with related funding (via donations and grants) and events.
-There will only be one type of user: administrators who will be able to manage and utilize the data.
+There will be two types of users: administrators and volunteers.

+**Admin**
+- Ability to manage and utilize data
+- Ability to view all modules
+- Ability to edit any module

+**Volunteers**
+- Can view registration, mail, and check in check out pages within Volunteer module
+- Can fill out the registration form

 ## Third Party Integration